Christmas in Egypt Guide: What interests during this special day

 Some visitors to Egypt in late December might be puzzled by the lack of Christmas celebrations on the 24th and 25th, which are commonly observed in the West.
 If you’re looking for Christmas festivities on those dates, you’re about a week too early.
 In Egypt, December 25th is just a regular day—people go to work, businesses are open, and some schools are in session.
 This is because the Egyptian Coptic Orthodox Church, like many Eastern Orthodox Churches worldwide, celebrates Christmas on January 6th and 7th.
 (January 7th is known as Epiphany Sunday or Three Kings’ Day in Western Christian traditions.)
 In Arabic, Christmas is referred to as Eid Al Milad (عيد الميلاد) – The Feast of the Birth.

-Christmas Sunday, known as Eid Al Milad, is a national holiday in Egypt (with the workweek running from Sunday to Thursday and weekends on Friday and Saturday).
-Most offices and businesses are closed all day.
+Eid Al Milad is the national holiday in Egypt (the workweek is Sunday to Thursday and the weekends are on Friday and Saturday), which is on Christmas Sunday.
+The majority of offices and companies are shut throughout the day.

-If you're in Egypt on December 24-25 and want to celebrate the holiday familiarly, there are a few options.
-Several Protestant churches in Cairo, which primarily serve foreign (Western) congregations, hold English services on either the 24th or the 25th.
-These include St. Andrew’s United Church of Cairo, Maadi Community Church, Church of St. John (also in Maadi), and All Saints Cathedral (in Zamalek).
+In case you happen to be in Egypt on 24 - 25 December and you feel like celebrating the holiday in a familiar way, there is an option or two.
+A number of Protestant churches in Cairo that mostly cater to foreign (Western) congregations have English services on either 24th or 25th.
+These are St. Andrews United Church of Cairo, Maadi Community Church, Church of St. John (in Maadi) and All Saints Cathedral (in Zamalek).

 Discover the Christmas traditions in Egypt